aosabook/500lines/image-filters/image-filters.markdown

 `ColorHelper` is where all the image manipulation lives.
 The methods in this class could be static if not for needing a `PixelColorHelper`.
-(Although we won’t get into the debate about the merits of static methods here!)
+(Although we won’t get into the debate about the merits of static methods here.)

 ```java
 package com.catehuston.imagefilter.color;